andriyukr/FLC/README.md

-# Fuzzy Logic Controllers for ROS
+# ROS Package for Fuzzy Logic Controllers

 This is a repository for ROS package containing different fuzzy logic controllers for controlling unmanned aerial vehicles.